-I’m a certified Culinary Nutrition Educator and Integrative Nutrition Health Coach with a passion for learning and sharing, getting creative in the kitchen, supporting and empowering others, and fostering community along the way.
-When I’m not working, I enjoy getting lost in books, seeking sunshine, smelling fresh air, geeking out on board games, embracing solitude, and sharing a meal with fabulous company.
+I’m a certified Culinary Nutrition Educator, Integrative Nutrition Health Coach, and AADP certified Holistic Health Practitioner with a passion for learning and sharing, getting creative in the kitchen, supporting and empowering others, while fostering community along the way.
+When I’m not working, I enjoy getting lost in books, seeking sunshine, geeking out on board games, hiking with my puppy, and sharing a meal with fabulous company.

 My personal health journey began in 2012 after my body shut down and forced me to listen.
 Up until then, I was living a “take pride in running your ass off” kind of life.
-You know the one... never enough time, always on the run, choosing challenging/high stress work situations.
-I would bring my work home, both emotionally and physically, on the daily.
+You know the one... never enough time, always on the run, choosing challenging and high stress work situations.
 I was constantly pushing the limit and never saying no, all the while keeping a full social calendar.
 Sound familiar?

 I didn’t take the time to fuel myself with nutritious food, get quality sleep, sit quietly, and nurture my relationship with myself (or my husband).
 Working as a public school teacher, I always felt like I needed to give more.
 My nervous system was shot and I didn't make time to take care of myself.
-I brought home every ounce of pain, hurt, and sadness.
 While I saw this as complete devotion and love for the teaching profession, in actuality, I was depleting my energy sources and living unsustainably.

 The signs were there for years, I just chose to ignore them.
 I was exhausted; I developed 37 environmental allergies; I was sick all the time; and I could no longer separate my students’ experiences from my own.
-I barely had enough energy to hold myself up.
-All of this, yet I would still push through.
+I barely had enough energy to hold myself up, yet I would still push through.

-Throughout this journey, I’ve experienced heartache, confusion, fear, and loss of self.
+Throughout my wellness journey, I’ve experienced heartache, confusion, fear, and loss of self.
 However, through these experiences I’ve also come to realize that I am my strongest advocate.
-I have complete control over my thoughts, what I put in and on my body, and the path I take forward to live a fulfilling life.
-I get to decide what the best choices are for me.
-This first-hand experience with chronic health issues encouraged me to explore new interests, play in the kitchen, and go back to school in 2014 at the Academy of Culinary Nutrition.
-Receiving my Culinary Nutrition Certificate renewed hope and allowed me to realize that I can still fuel my passion for teaching - it just looks a little different than before.
-Now, I get to educate others on how food, thoughts, and lifestyle choices affect our health.
-Thus, the birth of Fresh Things First!
+I have complete control over my thoughts, what I put in and on my body, and the path I take forward to live a fulfilling life within the realm of my illness.
+This first-hand experience with chronic illness led me to explore new interests and play in the kitchen.
+In an effort to learn more about the application of therapeutic foods, I went back to school at the Academy of Culinary Nutrition.
+This reignited my hope and passion for teaching and working with others so the next step became attending the Institute for Integrative Nutrition.
+Now I get to support and educate others on how food, thoughts, actions, and lifestyle choices affect their health.

-There is a power in educating ourselves, surrounding ourselves with a supportive growth community, and advocating for ourselves.
+There is a power in educating ourselves, advocating for ourselves, and surrounding ourselves with a supportive community.
 I am grateful for the opportunity to get know you, learn with you, and support you through the choices that you make along your journey.
-It’s my goal to work alongside you during this process of discovery by ensuring that you eat colorful, delicious, nutritious food that gets you excited while nourishing and fueling you.
+I look forward to working along side you.